knommon/knommon/INSTALL.md

 ## Git Workflow

-Do *not* use git pull.
-Instead use *git up*.
+Do **not** use git pull.
+Instead use *git up*, which will help to keep the commit history clean.
 To create this command, run the following: `git config --global alias.up "!git remote update -p; git merge --ff-only @{u}"`

-A typical git workflow looks like this:
+*Never commit directly to master!* Always do work in a seperate dev branch.
+Checkout another branch so that if you mess anything up, you are safe.

+`$ git checkout -b my_branch` or whatever you want to call your branch

+Then you do whatever - create files, edit files, make and destroy folders, mostly in knommon/app.
+Do your thing.
+Once you have a good, logical chunck completed push your code.

+To push your code, do the following:

 On branch *dev*.
 `git checkout master`
 `git up` fetch the latest changes
 `git checkout dev`
 `git rebase master` apply new changes to our dev branch, then apply our commits to dev
 make sure there are no merge conflicts, fix them and run `git rebase --continue`
 `git checkout master`
 `git merge dev` Merge our newest changes into master
 `git push` push changes to the server

-*Never commit directly to master!* Always do work in a seperate dev branch.

-## All Done!
+## All Done

 You're all set, happy developing!

-## Git Workflow

-You probably got the master package from github and got push permissions from someone already, but talk to someone on the dev team if that doesn't ring a bell.

-First run $ git config --global alias.up "git status remote update -p; git merge --ff-only @{u}" This adds a new git command `$ git up` which is safer than the standard git pull

-DON'T DEVELOP IN MASTER.
-Checkout another branch so that if you mess anything up, you are safe.
-$ git checkout -b my_branch
-or whatever you want to call your branch

-Then you do whatever - create files, edit files, make and destroy folders, mostly in knommon/app.
-Do your thing.
-Once you have a good chunk done:

-$ git checkout master
-$ git up
-$ git checkout my_branch (or whatever your branch was called)
-$ git rebase master
---> if there are merge conflicts, fix them!
-That means go into the file indicated, change it to what it should be, and add it.
-Then,
-$ git rebase --continue
-$ git checkout master
-$ git merge my_branch
-$ git push